 On Monday, October 15, Elementary Principal Steve Ross was honored with a special certificate and embroidered cap from Route 99 Hawaiʻi’s “99 Acts of Aloha” campaign.

-Mr. Ross was nominated for the “99 Acts of Aloha” award by IPA parent Kimberly Vance, mom of Grade 2 student Jaydon.
+Mr. Ross was nominated for the “99 Acts of Aloha” award by Kimberly Vance, mom of Grade 2 student Jaydon.
 The goal of the campaign is to highlight 99 acts of aloha by giving recognition to individuals and organizations who share aloha on a daily basis, through small and large acts of kindness.

 Ms. Vance, in her nomination letter, wrote of Mr. Ross, “He makes an effort to get to know every elementary student and their family by name.
 He is outside every single morning as students are dropped off, and there is not a single parent who can say their day isn’t better after his morning greetings.”

 “He is so committed to the students having their best experience…you can tell how much he cares about the community and the school,” her letter continued.

 Mrs. Charlie Teixeira, co-owner of Route 99 Hawaiʻi, came to campus to present the award to Mr. Ross during the Monday Morning Assembly.
 Jaydon joined her on stage to give Mr. Ross a lei as Mrs. Teixeira read the nomination letter and presented the certificate and special cap.